Exercise Garuda

-Exercise Garuda is a bilateral air force exercise between the Indian Air Force and the French Air and Space Force.
-The first edition of the exercise was held in 2003 at Gwalior AFS.
-The debut exercise was witnessed by Chief of Staff of the FASF.
-As of 2024, seven editions of the exercise were held alternatively in India and France air space.
+Exercise Garuda is a bilateral air force exercise between the Indian Air Force (IAF) and the French Air and Space Force (FASF).
+The first edition of the exercise was held in 2003 at Gwalior AFS, was witnessed by Chief of Staff of the FASF.
+The eighth edition, the latest iteration of the exercise, was hosted in France in November 2025.
+The exercises are held alternatively in India and France air forces.